- An Overview of the Best Student Credit Cards Canada

-With an $84 annual fee, you get 2% cash back on grocery, restaurants, gas, and transits.
-For other categories, you get a 0.5% cash back.
+With an $84 annual fee, you get 2% cashback on groceries, restaurants, gas, and transits.
+For other categories, you get a 0.5% cashback.
 The KOHO Premium Prepaid Visa card has some bonus perks,

 - It comes with price protection insurance.
 If you find an item you bought within the last 30 days at a cheaper price, you’ll get a refund of the difference into your account from KOHO.

 - No foreign exchange fees, so you can save money (up to 2.5%) when you travel or shop online in a currency different from CAD.

 - You can switch back to the no fee KOHO Prepaid Visa at any time if you change your mind later on.